armandaslid/webeet_layered_project/README.md

 ### 📝 Overview

 A showcase of data projects from my time at webeet.io on the **Layered** project.
-This repository includes raw public Berlin data along with Python scripts for cleaning, clustering, and preparing the data for database integration.
+This repository includes raw public Berlin data along with Python scripts for cleaning and preparing the data for database integration.

 ### ✨ My Contributions